Common Film & Scan Issues (and What You Can Do About Them)

 THE PROBLEM: Typically, either dust, dirt, or sand have gotten into the camera insert or camera back, scratching the base side of your film.
 This can also occur on the emulsion side of your film due to dirt, nicks, or sticky rollers.

-HOW TO RECOGNIZE IT: There is very sharp, straight line across your scan—it can be light or dark.
+HOW TO RECOGNIZE IT: There is a very sharp, straight line across your scan—it can be light or dark.
 These lines sometimes start and stop in sequence with the exposures.
 Camera scratches are always the same direction across your film frames because of the direction that the film travels through your camera.
 Sometimes, light scratches will be removed by the automated software Richard uses to remove dust from film scans—in this case, you will only see the scratch on your negatives.

 HOW TO FIX IT: It’s time for a DEEEEEEP clean from a professional.
 The rollers, the insert, everything needs a good scrub-a-dub-dub!
 And be sure you’re doing basic maintenance on the regular, cleaning your camera with canned air before each shoot.
 Scratches can often be removed from scans by doing some post-production work in Photoshop.